 Just watch out for people offering incentivized reviews in these groups.
 If so it might be best to stay away.

 Amazon values trust from their customers highly.

-So, while getting reviews is hard, it’s not worth testing shady tactics to try and get ahead.
+So, while getting verified reviews is hard, it’s not worth testing shady tactics to try and get ahead.
 Black-hat tactics catch up to you.
 All that’s left eventually are the sellers doing things the right way.